Diplomatic missions

 Website: www.mfa.bg/embassies/southafrica

-The embassy of Zimbabwe in Vienna serves the Bulgarian citizens wishing to visit Zimbabwe.
+There is no Zimbabwean embassy accredited to Bulgaria in a third country.
+The Embassy of Zimbabwe in Vienna serves Bulgarian citizens wishing to visit this country.

 Address: Strozzigasse 10/15, A 1080, Vienna, Austria